J-Bockhofer/csvenum/README.md

 - Third line and after: The data.

-The data will have the variant names in it's first column and the associated constants in the respective property columns.
+The data will be rows, starting with the variant name, followed by the values per property.

 Example